 Learn more about this credit card HERE.

-Marriott Rewards Premier Credit Card–The Marriott Rewards Premier Credit Card kicks off with a 75,000 point bonus after spending $3,000 in purchases during the first three months of account opening.
-Five points are earned per dollar spent at Marriott and Starwood locations.
-Double points are earned per dollar spent on airline tickets (purchased directly with the airline), car rental agencies and at restaurants.
-Single points are earned on all other purchases.
+Marriott Rewards Premier Plus Credit Card–The Marriott Rewards Premier Plus Credit Card kicks off with yo to a 70,000 point bonus after spending $3,000 in purchases during the first three months of account opening.
+Six points are earned per dollar spent at Marriott and Starwood locations.
+Double points are earned on all other purchases.
 Points do not expire so long as you make at least one purchase every 24 months.

 Let’s talk about Elite status.
-When you open your Marriott Rewards Premier Credit Card account, you’ll earn 15 Elite credits toward your status (Silver, Gold or Platinum).
-Every $3,000 you spend annually is good enough to earn one more credit.
+When you open your Marriott Rewards Premier Plus Credit Card account, you’ll earn automatic Silver Elite Status.If you can spend $35,000 annually on this card, you’ll be bumped to Gold Status.
 Gold and Platinum status offer things like room upgrades, 4pm late checkout (WOW) and guaranteed lounge access/breakfast for two.
-Like other cards on this list, the Marriott Rewards Premier Credit Card has no foreign transaction fee and the $85 annual fee is waived during the first year.
+Like other cards on this list, the Marriott Rewards Premier Credit Card has no foreign transaction fee and the $95 annual fee is NOT waived during the first year.

-- Intro Bonus: 75,000 points after spending $3,000 in the first three months of card ownership
+- Intro Bonus: Two Free Night Awards after spending $3,000 in the first three months of card ownership.
+(Valued at up to 35,000 points per night)

 - Best Rewards Feature: Free night stay at any category 1-5 hotel every anniversary

-Hilton Honors Ascend Card from American Express–Another big bonus credit card, the Hilton Honors Ascend Card from American Express offers 75,000 bonus points after spending $2,000 in the first three months.
-Tack on an additional 25,000 bonus points after spending another $1,000 in the first six months, and we’re talking six figure bonus points.
+Hilton Honors Ascend Card from American Express–Another big bonus credit card, the Hilton Honors Ascend Card from American Express offers 125,000 bonus points after spending $2,000 in the first three months.
 Wait until you hear about the rewards program …

 Twelve points per dollar spent are earned on purchases at hotels inside the Hilton portfolio.
 Six points per dollar spent are earned on purchases at restaurants, supermarkets and gas stations.
 Triple points are earned for every other $1 spent.
 When you spend $40,000 annually, you’ll automatically earn Hilton Honors Diamond status through the next full calendar year.
 One additional big perk to mention; when you spend $15,000 in a calendar year, you’ll earn a Weekend Night Reward.
 No foreign transaction fees to speak of but the Hilton Honors Ascend Card from American Express has a $95 annual fee.